1820s Atlantic hurricane seasons: Hurricane Two

 The Norfolk and Long Island Hurricane was a deadly hurricane that rapidly moved up the Atlantic coast during the first few days of September.
 It included a hurricane landfall within the modern borders of New York City, the only recorded case of a hurricane eyewall moving directly over New York City to date.
 It caused 200 deaths, and is estimated to have been a Category 4 hurricane.

+It was from the 1821 Norfolk and Long Island hurricane that William C. Redfield published his first account in the American Journal of Science and presented his first evidence that hurricanes had counter-clockwise rotation of destructive winds, but also traveled at a moderate forward speed.
+Redfield determined this from analysis of tree fall patterns he examined post hurricane in the New England forests that were impacted from the hurricane.
+This also corroborated John Farrar's previously published work a few years earlier in 1819 that a hurricane was a rotating counter-clockwise vortex.
+Redfield determined that hurricanes formed east of the Leeward Islands and then travel westwards at a moderate speed.
+William Reid of the Royal Engineers built on Redfield's work by studying logs of ships affected by the Great Hurricane of 1780.